The alternative sweeteners in this guide indicate the best sweeteners to use for the keto diet.

-The first alliterative sweetener on the list is Monk Fruit.
+The first alternative sweetener on the list is Monk Fruit.
 Monk Fruit, unfortunately, is not yet available in South Africa.
 Monk fruit is the best of all the alternative sweeteners.
 Monk fruit is 100–250 times sweeter than sugar.

 Yacon Syrup is a new alternative sugar I have seen in some food items from Woolies.
-I am not sure if it is commercially available in South Africa yet though.
+I am not sure if it is commercially available in South Africa yet, though.

 Sally-Ann Creed Alternative Sweetener

 Sally-Ann Creed has an alternative sugar available which is quite lovely.
 It is a sugar replacement, just like real sugar.

 - NO guilt and NO sweat!

 There are a lot more terrible alternative sweeteners on the market.
 Food manufacturers use these alternative sweeteners in food products because it is sweeter and cheaper than sugar.